CRICMIND.AI

 Eleven Players, Eleven Compromises

 For the first fifteen years of the IPL, every team walked onto the field with the same fundamental constraint: eleven players, each of whom had to contribute in both dimensions of the game — or at the very least, not embarrass themselves trying.
 A specialist batsman who could not bowl at all occupied a slot that, by definition, weakened your attack.
 A quality spinner who batted at nine was a luxury only the most batting-deep sides could afford.
-The result was a market premium on all-rounders — players like Ravindra Jadeja, who could bat, bowl, and field across formats without apology.
+The result was a market premium on all-rounders — players like Ravindra Jadeja (RR), who could bat, bowl, and field across formats without apology.

 This constraint was not a flaw in the original design.
 It was a feature.
 It forced coaches and selectors to think holistically about their eleven, to find balance, to value versatility.
 The great Chennai Super Kings sides of the Dhoni era were masterclasses in this kind of integrated thinking — each player serving multiple functions, each selection a calculated trade-off.